stuartpb/barfspace/content/a92da7dd-0bba-44ba-8e5a-743571caab3e.md

 - probably some thoughts on thanked.name
 - all the other uncomitted files from my experiment-a0z1 workspace

+## haskell thoughts

+There's been a thihg where I've been thinking I'd like to specify alphabi in Haskell

+https://github.com/tweag/asterius would maybe facilitate that

 ## ideas for a revamped alphabi

 [The more-complex successor idea](05ec49f4-5955-4876-82d2-9dd77d36c6c5.md)